Patty Hearst: Closing arguments

-In a closing prosecution statement that hardly acknowledged that Hearst had been kidnapped and held captive, prosecutor Browning suggested that Hearst had taken part in the bank robbery without coercion.
+In his closing argument, prosecutor Browning suggested that Hearst had taken part in the bank robbery without coercion.
 Browning, who later became a judge, also suggested to the jury that as the female SLA members were feminists, they would not have allowed Hearst to be raped.

 In her autobiography, Hearst expressed disappointment with what she saw as Bailey's lack of focus in the crucial end stage of her trial.
 She described him as having the appearance of someone with a hangover, and spilling water down the front of his pants while making a "disjointed" closing argument.
 Bailey's final statement to the court was, "But simple application of the rules, I think, will yield one decent result, and, that is, there is not anything close to proof beyond a reasonable doubt that Patty Hearst wanted to be a bank robber.
 What you know, and you know in your hearts to be true is beyond dispute.
 There was talk about her dying, and she wanted to survive."

 Conviction and sentencing

 On March 20, 1976, Hearst was convicted of bank robbery and using a firearm during the commission of a felony.
 She was given the maximum sentence possible of 35 years' imprisonment, pending a reduction at final sentence hearing, which Carter declined to specify.

 Because Judge Carter had died, Judge William H. Orrick Jr. determined Hearst's sentence.
-He gave her seven years imprisonment, commenting that "rebellious young people who, for whatever reason become revolutionaries, and voluntarily commit criminal acts will be punished".
+He gave her seven years' imprisonment, commenting that "rebellious young people who, for whatever reason become revolutionaries, and voluntarily commit criminal acts will be punished".